aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 You will then create a Traffic Manager profile based on endpoint priority.
 This profile will direct user traffic to the primary site running the web application.
 Traffic Manager will continuously monitor the web application, and if the primary site in **<inject key="Region" enableCopy="false"/>** is unavailable, it will provide automatic failover to the backup site in West Europe.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20a%20Traffic%20Manager%20profile%20using%20the%20Azure%20portal)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Objectives
 In this lab, you will complete the following tasks: